moktavizen/floaty-ui/README.md

 ### Manual

 1. Export your mod list from `Settings > Zen Mods > Export Mods`
-2. Open the exported `json` and add the following
+2. Edit the exported JSON and add

     ```json
     "mod-floaty-ui": {